 Close relative of government officials, such as spouses, children, parents or siblings may also fall under these guidelines.
 If you are unsure if a particular person is a government official, please contact the CEO or CFO for additional guidance.

 Third parties can include, but are not limited to, agents, distributors, consultants, business associates and partners.
-Payments to a third party where such third party subsequently makes an illegal payment violate this Policy and Carmanah Personnel can be held liable.
-The law may be violated if Company Personnel ignore the possibility that the third party will make an improper payment or commitment, and particularly if they disregard “red flags” signaling the possibility of a payment or commitment.
+Payments to a third party where such third party subsequently makes an illegal payment violate this Policy and Carmanah Personnel or Partners can be held liable.
+The law may be violated if Company Personnel or Partners ignore the possibility that the third party will make an improper payment or commitment, and particularly if they disregard “red flags” signaling the possibility of a payment or commitment.
 In order to minimize risk, the Company requires that a due diligence review be completed prior to retaining third parties that have contacts to public officials.
 The due diligence review and other guidance regarding third parties can be found in Appendix A.

 Additional guidance on what constitutes gifts, dealing with charitable and political contributions and other items are provided in Appendix B.